numbers0580/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    The Direct Object Model

 2. What is an event?
+    Any activity happening on a webpage, including: mouse clicks, double-clicks, cursor hovers, dragging items on a page, using a mouse wheel, etc.

 3. What is an event listener?